pebblecode/pebble-handbook/great-people/pebble-people-bio/dave-hillier.md

 - *Build, package management and CI*: build hygiene is an essential part of scaling teams on single products.

 ## Professional Interest
 - I'm less interested in specific tools, such as, languages and more interested in what it actually takes to ship sortware.
+This pushes me towards organisational stuff like Agile methodologies and other areas.
 - I also have an interest in Distributed Databases and Message-oriented-middleware because they share some of the same characteristics as the distributed systems I've built in the past.

 ## What do you want to do in the future (Career Goals)